-Later on in 1971 Pete wrote another great tune about a girl he met on the road, called "Baby Blue".
+Later on, in 1971 Pete wrote another great tune about a girl he met on the road, called "Baby Blue".
 This tune broke the top 20, and many consider it to be the best tune they recorded.
 I still get a chill when listening to this "Baby Blue", because it brings back so many great teenage memories.

 Badfinger was on such a high going into 1975, that it seemed as if they were destined for greatness.
-Unfortunately bad decisions and misguided loyalties caused huge money problems.
+Unfortunately, bad decisions and misguided loyalties caused huge money problems.
 Pete Ham was an honest individual who had a trusting nature in people.
 He was living with a lady named Anne Ferguson, who already had a son, named Blair.
 They were expecting a child together, but such was the disarray of the band's finances (a situation which many blame on their manager, Stan Polley) that Ham was unable to pay the mortgage installments on his new house in Surrey.
 On the morning of April 24th.
 1975, he was found by Anne, having hanged himself in his garage.
-A note left behind read : "Anne, I love you.
+A note left behind read: "Anne, I love you.
 Blair, I love you.
 I will not be allowed to love and trust everybody.
 This is better.
 Pete.
 P.S.
 Stan Polley is a soulless bastard.
 I will take him with me."

 After Pete Ham died, the band was never the same.
 Members of the original Badfinger split into two groups each calling themselves Badfinger.
 One of them featured Joey Molland, and the second featured Tom Evans.
 Only one of these two was permitted to use the name.
 Tom Evans "Badfinger" was forced to give it up.
-Additional financial problems and the close relationship to Pete Ham, eventually caused Tom Evans to hang himself in 1983.
+Additional financial problems and the close relationship with Pete Ham, eventually caused Tom Evans to hang himself in 1983.

 The few classic rock hits that Badfinger recorded were so powerful that the band has since become known as the greatest Band that almost was.
 I personally believe that they were the most underrated classic rock band of all time.